palotas/e34seleniumtraining/VMINSTALL.md

 -  The project "Seleniumtraining" should automatically be loaded
 -  Go to src -> test -> java -> seleniumbasics -> BasicTests.java
 -  Right-Click on the method firstChromeTest and select "Run firstChromeTest()"
--  A Chrome browser with the Google website should be opened
+-  A Chrome browser with the Element34 should be opened.
+The browser should close automatically.

--  Open a terminal
--  type in "cd Downloads"
--  type in "java -jar selenium-server-standalone-3.12.jar"
--  Selenium server should start
--  In the IntelliJ project go to src -> test -> java -> remoteWebdriver -> RemoteWebdriverTests.java
--  Right-click on the method remoteWebdriverChromeTest() and select "Run remoteWebdriverChromeTest()"
--  Chrome should start and open the Google homepage

  You’re all set if those steps worked for you!